 Adding a YouTube Source

-The video audio itself is not made searchable.
+The video audio itself isn’t made searchable.
 Only the video metadata is searchable.
 Ensure your video metadata such as title, description, and tags contains all related keywords that people may use to improve each video.

-The YouTube source does not support incremental refresh.
+The YouTube source doesn’t support incremental refresh.
 A source full refresh is required to update the source content (see Modify a Source Schedule).

 Source Features Summary